The Diagnostic Port Becomes the Repair Gate

 Fifth, repair data should have use limits.
 Diagnostics collected to fix a product should not quietly become insurance scoring, resale penalty, targeted marketing, or behavioral surveillance.

-NIST's AI Risk Management Framework is useful here because it treats AI risk as something managed across design, development, use, and evaluation.
-Repair diagnostics need the same lifecycle discipline: not just whether the tool detects faults, but who can use it, who can challenge it, and what power follows from its output.
+NIST's AI Risk Management Framework is useful here because it treats AI risk as something managed across design, development, use, and evaluation, and NIST noted in April 2026 that it is also working on a trustworthy AI profile for critical infrastructure.
+Repair diagnostics need the same lifecycle discipline: not just whether the tool detects faults, but who can use it, who can challenge it, what data it retains, and what power follows from its output.

 What This Changes